Marla Malcolm Beck

-Marla Malcolm Beck is an entrepreneur based in the United States.
-She is co-founder the beauty company Bluemercury in Washington, D.C. alongside her husband, Barry J. Beck in 1999.
+Marla Malcolm Beck (born May 22, 1970) is an American entrepreneur based in the United States.
+She co-founded the beauty company Bluemercury in Washington, D.C. alongside her husband, Barry J. Beck in 1999.
 Bluemercury was acquired by Macy's in 2015.
 Beck retained her position as CEO until 2021.

 Early life and education

 Beck is the daughter of a real estate developer.
-In 1993, she graduated from the University of California, Berkeley with a Bachelor of Arts in political economy and later was hired by the global management consulting firm McKinsey & Company as an analyst.
+In 1993, she graduated from the University of California, Berkeley, with a Bachelor of Arts in political economy and later was hired by the global management consulting firm McKinsey & Company as an analyst.

 Several years later, she quit her job to get a joint graduate degree at Harvard University, earning both her Master of Business Administration and Master of Public Administration from the Harvard Business School and Harvard Kennedy School, respectively, in 1998.
 After briefly entering the field of private equity, Beck exited the field to create Bluemercury with her husband.